a2mus/a2mus/README.md

 - 👋 Hi, I’m @a2mus
-- 👀 I’m interested in gis, pyqgis, qgis
+- 👀 I’m interested in gis, pyqgis, qgis ,ai, and fine-tuning llms
-- 🌱 I’m currently learning gis, pyqgis, qgis
+- 🌱 I’m currently learning gis, pyqgis, qgis, ai, and fine-tuning llms
-- 💞️ I’m looking to collaborate on gis, pyqgis, qgis
+- 💞️ I’m looking to collaborate on gis, pyqgis, qgis, ai, and fine-tuning llms
 - 📫 How to reach me ...

 <!---